a3r0id/TryHackMe-Sakura-Room-Writeup/README.md

 - https://maps.google.com
 - Your Prefrontal Cortex

-# Concusion:
+# Conclusion:

 I hope you enjoyed this write-up and learned a few new basic skills.
 I’d like to personally thank OSINT Dojo for creating an awesome room that is pure OSINT and I hope to see more in the future!

-This is literally my first write-up and I had a great time sharing my experience with you all so this definitely won’t be my last.
+This is literally my first write-up as well as my first completed room on THM.
+I had a great time sharing my experience with you all so this definitely won’t be my last.

+For any edit requests/feedback, or simply to say hey, please dm me on Discord @Aero#9306.

 If you would like to buy me a coffee: https://ko-fi.com/hostinfodev.